objektwerks/python/README.md

 >I thought Mypy or Pylance might be the source of the problem.
 So I uninstalled MyPy.
 Yet Pylance still did not recognize fastapi and pydantic imports.

->The day before, I experienced **no** fastapi or pydantic import errors.
+>Previously, I experienced **no** fastapi or pydantic import errors.
 Rebuilding the virtual env failed to resolve the issue.

 >I recently moved to UV, to include Ruff.
 But Ruff was just as clueless about expression, fastapi, pydantic and requests imports.

+>Reinstalling Mypy, I noticed it complains about modules with no typing info.

 >Python ***desperately*** needs a proper build-package-typer management tool.